phongtran1905/CodeExecutionAPI/README.md

 This is an API that can execute code in the following languages: Java, Python, C++, and JavaScript.
 When you log in and execute the code, it will be stored for 7 days from the last execution.

+# Key Technologies

+The project is built using the following technologies:

+- **1. Node.js**: Backend runtime environment.
+- **2. NestJS**: A progressive Node.js framework for building efficient and scalable server-side applications.
+- **3. PostgreSQL**: Relational database management system.
+- **4. Redis**: In-memory data store used for caching.
+- **5. JWT (JSON Web Tokens)**: For secure authentication and authorization.
+- **6. Docker**: Containerization for isolating the application environment.
+- **7. Swagger**: Used for API documentation and testing, providing an interactive interface to explore and test the API endpoints.
+- **8. Unit Testing**: Jest is used for writing and running unit tests to ensure code quality and correctness.
+- **9. E2E Testing**: End-to-end testing is implemented using Jest to simulate real-world use cases and validate the entire flow.

 # Getting Started

 ## Requirements